Rich buttery melt in you mouth Mexican Wedding Cookies! These should be on every holiday dessert tray!

-These baked goods were originally served as wedding favors (history of wedding cakes in Mexico) for guests attending the celebration.
+Back in the “olden” days, baked goods were served as wedding favors at Latin wedding celebrations (history of wedding cakes in Mexico), which is where the name came from.

-Each cookie is wrapped in tulle with a ribbon and given to guests that attend the wedding.
-What a simple and tasty way to remember the festive event!
+Each cookie would be wrapped in tulle with a ribbon and given to guests as a thank you for attending the event.
+What a simple and tasty way to remember the festive ceremony!

 How do you make Mexican wedding cookies?